On this page:

 To avoid delays, please complete the form correctly and attach all necessary documents.
 The average processing time last quarter was 17 days (both individual and company).

 You must not conduct business as an owners corporation manager unless the BLA grants you registration.

 When considering your application, the BLA may require you to provide further information.
+You will be notified by email if further information is required.
 The BLA may refuse your application if you do not provide this within a reasonable timeframe.

 Change of information

 If any change occurs in the information you have provided in your registration application, you must notify the BLA in writing within 14 days of becoming aware of the change.